-Exclusive: EPA grants refiners biofuel credits to remedy Obama-era waiver denials
+Exclusive: U.S. EPA grants refiners biofuel credits to remedy Obama-era waiver denials

 EPA spokesman Jahan Wilcox did not respond to multiple requests for comment.

-HollyFrontier’s President and Chief Executive Officer George J. Damiris defended the waivers, saying that by granting them EPA is following the law and underscoring their importance to small refineries.
+HollyFrontier’s President and Chief Executive Officer George J. Damiris defended the waivers, saying that by granting them, EPA is following the law and underscoring their importance to small refineries.

 “Small refineries are the lifeblood of local communities – they provide good paying jobs, support the local tax base, and help ensure our nation’s energy independence,” Damiris said in an emailed statement.